leezhm/JWFlipNavigation/README.md

 Usage
 -----

-Subclass JWFlipNavigationController and override -(void)viewControllerForIndex:(NSInteger)index to return the view controller for a given index.
+Subclass JWFlipNavigationController and override -(void)viewControllerForIndex:(NSInteger)index and return the view controller for a given index.
+Return nil when no more view controllers are available.